mwarman/nest-playground/README.md

 - NestJS - the foundation
 - TypeScript

+## Experiment - Configuration

+The package `@nestjs/config` provides `ConfigModule` and `ConfigService` to manage `.env` files.

+The `ConfigModule` is bootstrapped in `AppModule` with the `forRoot` method.
+This method uses the `dotenv` library to load configuration.
+The configuration is validated and default values are applied using a `joi` schema.

+The `ConfigService` is imported in the `GreetingsModule` so that it may be injected into any component within that module, e.g. the `GreetingsService`.
+The `GreetingsService` illustrates how to fetch configuration values.

+The `ConfigService` may also be used in `main.ts`.
+For example, the `SERVER_PORT` variable is used when starting the application.

 ## Repository

 The base NestJS application template source code is located on the `main` branch.
 It remains largely untouched from initial project generation using the Nest CLI.